Trump's travel ban: Companies and executives speak out

 Chorus CEO Dick Costolo

-Chorus CEO and former Twitter chief executive Costolo called Trump a "a coward" on Saturday.
+Chorus CEO and former Twitter (TWTR, Tech30) chief executive Costolo called Trump a "a coward" on Saturday.

 Salesforce executive Vala Afshar